EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 ...
 ```

 Finally, call the `erase` method in case the person exists.
-Once the row is erased, the storage space will be free up for the original payer.
+Once the row is erased, the storage space is freed for the original payer.

 ```cpp
 ...